RICS Building Surveys can save you money.

 – Investigation into the condition of damp proofing, insulation, and drainage (providing access to the drains is available).

-– Testing for dampness of the walls, and results for these tests.
+– Testing for dampness of the walls.

 – Estimated maintenance and repair costs and information on what will happen if repairs and maintenance are not carried out.